arangodb/velocypack/Jason.md

 ## Arrays

+Empty arrays are simply a single byte 0x01.

-Arrays look like this:
+Nonempty arrays look like this:

-  0x01 or 0x02 or 0x03 or 0x04 or 0x05
+  one of 0x02 to 0x09
-  BYTELENGTH (one or 9 bytes)
+  BYTELENGTH
   sub Jason values
   optional INDEXTABLE
-  NRITEMS
+  optional NRITEMS

+Numbers (for byte length, number of subvalues and offsets in the INDEXTABLE) are little endian unsigned integers, using 1 byte for types 0x02 and 0x06, 2 bytes for types 0x03 and 0x07, 4 bytes for types 0x04 and 0x08, and 8 bytes for types 0x05 and 0x09.

 The INDEXTABLE consists of:
-  - not existent for type 0x01, then it is guaranteed that all items have the same byte length, this type is always taken for arrays with at most 1 element.
+  - not existent for types 0x02-0x05, then it is guaranteed that all items have the same byte length, one of these types is always taken for arrays with 1 element.
-  - 1-byte offsets (unsigned) for type 0x02
-  - 2-byte offsets (little endian unsigned) for type 0x03
-  - 4-byte offsets sequences (little endian unsigned) for type 0x04
-  - 8-byte offsets sequences (little endian unsigned) for type 0x05

-NRITEMS is 1 or 9 bytes as follows: The last byte is either 0x00 to indicate that the 8 preceding bytes are the length
-       (little endian unsigned integer)
-  0x01-0xff to directly store the length
+  - for types 0x06-0x09 an array of offsets (unaligned, in the number format described above) earlier offsets reside at lower addresses.

+NRITEMS is a single number as described above.

-Arrays have a small header including their byte length, then all the subvalues and an index table containing offsets to the subvalues and finally the number of subvalues.
-To find the index table, find the end, then the number of subvalues and from that the base of the index table, considering how long its entries are.
-There are two variants for this byte length, a one byte variant with values between 0x02 and 0xff, or an 8 byte integer.
-The small values are specified by one byte following the type byte with values 0x02 to 0xff.
-If this length byte is 0x00, then the next 8 bytes are the length as little endian unsigned integer.
-Thus, the first entry is either at adress A+2 or at address A+10, depending on whether the byte at address A+1 is non-zero or zero.
-The index table resides at the end of the space occupied by the value, just before the number of subvalues information.
-As a special case the empty array has A[1] set to 2 and no length information is needed.
-Note that an array with just a single member is always of type 0x01, since all its subvalues have the same byte length.
+Nonempty arrays have a small header including their byte length, then all the subvalues and an index table containing offsets to the subvalues and finally the number of subvalues.
+To find the index table, find the end, then the number of subvalues and from that the base of the index table, considering how wide its entries are.

-The number of subvalues is either stored as a single byte (last byte in item, possible values 0x01 to 0xff) containing the number N of entries, or, if that last byte is 0x00, in the preceding 8 bytes as a little endian unsigned int.

-The index table resides before this number of items information and its format depends on the type byte.
-For type 0x01 there is no index table but it is guaranteed that all items have the same length (which can either be determined by looking at the first subitem or by dividing the byte length of the subitem area by the number of subitems.
-For type 0x02 the offsets in the index table are single unsigned bytes, for type 0x03 they are 2-byte sequences (little endian unsigned int), for type 0x04, the entries are 4-byte sequences, and for type 0x05 the entries are 8-byte sequences.
-All offsets are measured from base A. Recall that for N=0, the byte length is 0x02 and there is no space used for N.
+For types 0x02 to 0x05 there is no offset table and no number of items.
+The first item begins at address A+2, A+3, A+5 or respectively A+9 and
+one can determine the number by finding the byte length of the first subvalue and dividing the amount of available space by it.

+For types 0x06 to 0x09 the offset table describes where the subvalues reside.
+It is not necessary for the subvalues to start immediately after the byte length field.
+For performance reasons when building the value, it could be desirable to reserve 8 bytes for the byte length and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.
+The number of subvalues is stored after the offset table as another number in the format described above.

+All offsets are measured from base A.

 *Example*:

 `[1,2,3]` has the hex dump

-    01 06 31 32 33 03
+    02 05 31 32 33

-in the most compact representation, but the following are equally possible, though not advised to use:
+in the most compact representation, but the following are equally possible, though not necessarily advised to use:

 *Examples*:

+    03 06 00 31 32 33

-    02 09 31 32 33 02 03 04 03
+    04 08 00 00 00 31 32 33

+    05 0c 00 00 00 00 00 00 00 31 32 33

-    03 0c 31 32 33 02 00 03 00 04 00 03
+    06 09 31 32 33 02 03 04 03

-    04 12 31 32 33 02 00 00 00 03 00 00 00 04 00 00 00 03
+    07 12 31 32 33 02 00 00 00 03 00 00 00 04 00 00 00 03

     05 1e 31 32 33
     02 00 00 00 00 00 00 00 00